• Home

 Should you play Once Human on console?

-Based on the available information from the Deviant Update announcement, the console beta was a limited-time test that has already concluded as of April 8, 2026.
-What it established is that Once Human is now officially targeting PS5 and Xbox Series X/S as platforms, with cross-play infrastructure in place.
+The console beta was a limited-time test that closed on April 8, 2026.
+What it established is that Once Human is now targeting PS5 and Xbox Series X/S as platforms, with cross-play infrastructure in place.

 For a broader look at what's happening across survival and open-world games right now, browse more guides at GAMES.GG to stay current on the titles worth your time.